Published:

 d.
 Design flexibility

-Splitting up a large speaker into two smaller speakers enables the industrial designer to be much more flexible concerning component placement and allows for sleeker designs.
-Various shapes are possible since the two components can be arranged in different ways to fit the ID, and the outer shape is no longer dominated by the speaker’s diameter the way it would be if using a single large speaker.
-Figure 8 shows various designs enabled by using a micro-2-way system directly integrated into the temple of an eyewear product.
-For manufacturers that want to outsource acoustic design, the acoustic components can also be placed into a separate module (which can also contain the necessary driving electronics).
+Splitting up a large speaker into two smaller speakers enables the industrial designer to be much more flexible with regards to component placement and allows for much sleeker designs.
+A variety of shapes are possible, since the two components can be arranged in different ways to fit the ID, and the outer shape is no longer dominated by the diameter of the speaker the way it would be if using a single large speaker.
+Figure 8 shows a variety of designs that are enabled by using a micro-2-way-system directly integrated into the temple of an eyewear product.
+For manufacturers that want to outsource acoustic design, the acoustic components can also be placed into a separated module (which can also contain the necessary driving electronics).
 The design flexibility is still there when using audio modules – Figure 9 shows a variety of module designs that are enabled by using a micro-2-way system used by our customers.

 e.
 Summary

-- A micro-2-way system can increase the bandwidth at high frequencies
+- can increase the bandwidth at high frequencies

-- A micro-2-way system takes up significantly less space than a single large speaker
+- takes up significantly less space than a single large speaker

-- A micro-2-way system is more power-efficient than using a single small speaker
+- is more power-efficient than using a single small speaker

-- A micro-2-way system offers the best compromise between space consumption and power consumption.
+- offers the best compromise between space consumption and power consumption

-- A micro-2-way system gives the industrial designer more freedom in placing the components as each separate component uses up less space
+- gives the industrial designer more freedom in placing the components as each separate component uses up less space

 How to start